 How do I implement the strategy I’ve chosen?

 In general, Technical Debt in Salesforce can be grouped in the following categories:

-- Unused form fields and data columns and tables – A clear indication that our Org is overly customised is the presence of unused fields on the database.
+- Unused form fields and data columns and tables – A clear indication that our Org is overly customized is the presence of unused fields on the database.
 These typically map to fields on forms which users just ignore, never understood what they are on the form for, and just add to the visual clutter or the user interface.
 Applications such as Field Trip can help us detect unused fields.
-There are also a number of tools on the App Exchange which can help us analyse the data model of our Org and update (or create) a Data Dictionary.
+There are also a number of tools on the App Exchange which can help us analyze the data model of our Org and update (or create) a Data Dictionary.